President Trump Expresses Openness Toward Immigration Overhaul

 Can now report it was @realDonaldTrump himself who said time may be right for immigration reform if both sides compromise.
 May be in speech— John Yang (@johnyangtv) February 28, 2017

 As a candidate, Trump shot to prominence by pledging to build a wall on the border with Mexico.
-In a document posted on his campaign website, Trump criticized the immigration law passed by the U.S. Senate in 2013.
+In a document posted on his campaign website, Trump criticized the immigration law passed by the Senate in 2013.
 The House never took it up.

 "When politicians talk about 'immigration reform' they mean: amnesty, cheap labor and open borders," the document says.
 "The Schumer-Rubio immigration bill was nothing more than a giveaway to the corporate patrons who run both parties.
 Real immigration reform puts the needs of working people first — not wealthy globetrotting donors.
 We are the only country in the world whose immigration system puts the needs of other nations ahead of our own.
 That must change."